Frequently Asked Questions

 Do you deliver?

-Yes.
 We are in Copenhagen every Sunday from May until Christmas.
 Find us at your nearest Grønt Marked.

 As we have reverence for our animals and our ecology, we do not farm intensively.
 This means that the animals are not densely packed into areas and that the land gets to properly recover and flourish.
 This is converse to other producers.